Physik-Institut-UZH/DARWIN-Sensitivity-Studies/solar_axion_bosonic_DM/backgrounds/XENON1T/readme.md

 other notes:
 all spectra are unsmeared.
-the Kr85 spectrum was implemented with time dependence.
-Other time dependent models are specific to the XENON1T run.
-These include: Kr83m, Xe133, Xe131m, I125.
+the Kr85 and Xe133 spectra were implemented with time dependence.
+Other time-dependent models are specific to the XENON1T science run.
+These include: Kr83m, Xe131m, I125.
 The DEC peaks were fit with branching ratio as constraint.